iWriteGigs

 Question #59

-A The frequency of police shooting of blacks in proportion to whites
+A The frequency of arrests of black in proportion to whites

 D The neighborhoods in which arrests take place